 The holidays shouldn’t have an adverse effect on your finances, and with these five tips, you’ll be able to experience the joy of the season (and the peace of mind that comes with staying inside of your budget).

 Are there other things that you would add to the list?
-If you have other tried-and-true methods for avoiding overspending during the holidays, please share them in the comments below!
+If you’ve already implemented other tried-and-true methods for avoiding overspending during the holidays, be sure to keep up the good work!